 Having PAD may indicate that there is more widespread atherosclerosis in the body.
 If atherosclerosis affects arteries to the brain, there is risk of a stroke.
 If it affects arteries to the heart, there is risk of a heart attack.

 Less common causes of PAD include infection or inflammation of a blood vessel, injury to the affected limb, and irregularly shaped muscles or ligaments in the limb.

 The symptoms of PAD will depend on which body part is affected, and in some cases, there are only mild or no symptoms until the disease is advanced.
 Symptoms may include:

-- intermittent or irregular pain during activity and rest, usually in the legs
+- intermittent or irregular pain during activity and rest

-- blackened or loss of areas of skin
+- blackened areas of skin or loss of skin (gangrene).

 Around 202 million people around the world are living with PAD.1 Approximately 50 per cent of people with PAD show no symptoms, leading to under-diagnosis and under-treatment.2

 While PAD is not immediately life threatening, someone with PAD is up to six times more likely to have a heart attack or stroke.3